“Stagnant Dreamers: How the Inner City Shapes the Integration of Second Generation Latinos,” forthcoming with the Russell Sage Foundation.

 Peer-Reviewed Journal Articles

-Rendón, Maria G. Forthcoming. ““There’s Nothing Holding Us Back:” The Enduring and Shifting Cultural Outlooks of Inner City Second Generation Latinos.”
+Rendón, Maria G. March 2019. ““There’s Nothing Holding Us Back:” The Enduring and Shifting Cultural Outlooks of Inner City Second Generation Latinos.”
 City and Community.

 Rendón, Maria G., Adriana Aldana and Laureen D. Hom.
 June 2018.
 “Children of Latino Immigrants Framing Race: Making Sense of Criminalization in a Colorblind Era.”
 Journal of Ethnic and Migration Studies.